-2022 Events
+2024-2025 Events

-Healing Workshop Series for Pregnancy & Infant Loss - ONLINE :: monthly
+Healing Workshop Series for Pregnancy & Infant Loss - ONLINE :: monthly in 2022

-These 90-minute workshops are co-facilitated by Joanne and Amrit Dencer-Brown (Hummingbird Stars, located in North Berwick, Scotland).
+These 90-minute online workshops were co-facilitated by Joanne and Amrit Dencer-Brown (Hummingbird Stars, located in North Berwick, Scotland).
 This inclusive workshop series invites all gestational and non-gestational parents who have experienced perinatal loss of any kind to work in a small-group environment to process both their grief, loss, and pain AND their strength, creativity, and healing.

-They incorporate a range of reflective (written, drawing, etc.), embodied, and guided imagery activities, and each month has a different theme. **Workshops continue through December 2022.
+They incorporate a range of reflective (written, drawing, etc.), embodied, and guided imagery activities, and each month has a different theme.

 Climb Out of the Darkness Community Gathering - Downtown Asheville, NC :: June 25, 2022